 Energized by the ham and cheese, Dolly had a little giddy-up in her arthritic step as they rounded the bend.
 When she saw an orange mail Jeep parked in the middle of the dirt drive, and Aria standing off to the side talking to Brent, her tail started to helicopter in happiness.
 He hung back as Dolly bounded over to the girl and nearly bowled her over with an exuberant Labrador hug.

 “Well, hello, Beautiful!”
 Aria laughed in greeting as she steadied herself and proceeded to pamper Dolly with love.
-Even more beautiful than Dan remembered, she had traded the previous day’s shorts for a pale yellow sundress.
+Even more stunning than Dan remembered, Aria had traded the previous day’s shorts for a pale yellow sundress.
 A stack of bracelets jangled on her wrist and a thin, gold cross nestled in her cleavage.
 Barefoot and free of makeup, she wore her hair in windblown waves.
 For a brief second, Dan wished rural carriers were forced to wear the standard, drab uniform of the U.S. Postal Service, but he knew it wouldn’t make a damn bit of difference.

 Worried he would have the same reaction to her as he had the previous day, he approached with caution.
 She smelled of invigorating peppermint and sunshine, but Dan didn’t sweat and his heart didn’t flutter.
 He didn’t feel anything for her at all.
 It made him happier than he had been in a very long time.